SDA (Specialist Disability Accommodation)

-If you use an electric wheelchair to get around, or a hoise to get in and out of bed, or you need many hours of support every day, then High Physical Support SDA might suit you.
+High Physical Support SDA suits those people who use an electric wheelchair to get around, or a hoist to get in and out of bed, or need many hours of support every day.

 Dwellings in the ‘High Physical Support’ SDA design category feature a high level of physical access provisions for people with a significant functional impairment who require very high levels of support.

-High Physical Support housing includes all of the requirements listed in the ‘Fully Accessible’ design category plus structural provisions for ceiling hoists and 950mm clear opening width doors to all habitable rooms.
+High Physical Support housing includes all of the requirements listed in the ‘Fully Accessible’ design category plus structural provisions for ceiling hoists and a minimum 950mm clear opening width doors to all habitable rooms.

 Homes registered under High Physical Support are also assisted technology ready with heating and cooling and household communications and technology and include emergency power solutions to cater for a minimum 2 hour power outage if the welfare of residents is at risk.